edhamma/mahasi-diary/diary.rst

        The yogi's Sankharupekkha Nana got more and more refined.
 Also more and more delicate as the contemplation went on.

+.. admonition:: Comment

-(1) Like the statements in No. 1, 2, 3, 4 & 5, the yogi was neither frightened nor pleased with the objects and the noting mind.
+   (1) Like the statements in No. 3, 4, 5, 6 & 7, the yogi was neither frightened nor pleased with the objects and the noting mind.
 Yogi [:90:] had ignored them spontaneously.

    (2) The yogi did not have to worry to make a special effort in noting.
 It was automatically good.

    (3) The yogi could bear the unpleasant visions and the undesirable vedanas and mostly free of Dukkha vedanas.

    (4) The ability to contemplate in-any posture for as long as 2 or 3 hours without changing posture.

    (5) The yogi did not want to think of other independent objects for a long time.
 When the noting was good the yogi could not even send. the mind elsewhere.
 The yogi could not note on the general objects.
 The yogi could note only on a few usual objects, staying very still.

    (6) The longer the contemplation the more gentle and delicate the objects and the noting mind became.

    Once the yogi had experienced the above characteristics, yogi had fully achieved the Sankha Rupekkha Nana.
 If the yogi did not express those facts, the teacher should ask test questions.

 **A:**  The risings and fallings gradually became smaller and smaller.
 Later on they disappeared completely and I felt like a vacuum, clean and clear.
 It was a very peaceful and pleasant feeling.
 There was only the ultra-clear mind left.
 I had nothing to note so I just noted "knowing" "knowing".
 At that time of contemplation I felt very wonderful.